fleetdm/fleet/handbook/sales/README.md

 During the buying cycle, the champion will need to start the process to secure funding in cooperation with the economic buyer and the finance org.

 All quotes and purchase orders must be approved by CRO before being sent to the prospect or customer.
-Often, the CRO will request Fleet business operations/legal of any unique terms required.
+Often, the CRO will request legal review of any unique terms required.

 The Fleet owner of the opportunity (usually AE or CSM) will prepare a quote and/or a Purchase Order when requested.
 - Because the champion may need to socialize "what is Fleet" or "what are we getting when buying Fleet," it is most often best to send the quote in [slide form](https://docs.google.com/presentation/d/15kbqm0OYPf1OmmTZvDp4F7VvMERnX4K6TMYqCYNr-wI/edit?usp=sharing).
 - Docusign can be used to create a [standard Purchase Order](https://www.loom.com/share/Loom-Message-16-January-2023-2ba8cf195ec645ebabac267d7df59823?sid=214f8c6b-beb3-427a-a3a8-e8c20b5dc350) if no special terms or pricing are needed.
-- Before sending to prospect, work with the Business operations team to verify if sales tax needs to be charged and, if so, how much.
+- Before sending to prospect, work with the Finance team to verify if sales tax needs to be charged and, if so, how much.

 ### Obtain a copy of Fleet's W-9